Mikej81/bigip_to_xc_faq/docs/source/index.rst

 504 Errors
 ----------

-* stream_idle_timeout: Origin server took more than the idle timeout configured to respond to the request.
+* **stream_idle_timeout**: Origin server took more than the idle timeout configured to respond to the request.

  - Increase the idle timeout on the HTTP LB.

-* upstream_response_timeout: Origin server took more time than the timeout configured on the route in the Loadbalancer.
+* **upstream_response_timeout**: Origin server took more time than the timeout configured on the route in the Loadbalancer.

  - Increase the timeout in the miscellaneous options of the route (default 30 seconds)

  .. note:: Note that this response code may be seen due to TCP Connection timeout towards the upstream.
 It will happen in case ""route"" timeout has a lower value than ""connectionTimeout"" configured on the ""cluster"" "

 Other Errors
 ------------